-As of the date of the MD&A. there are 2,142,870 warrants outstanding, none of which are currently "in the money", Roscan will require additional capital to fund its F2022 activities.
+Roscan will require additional capital to fund its F2022 activities.
+As of the date of the MD&A. there are 2,142,870 warrants outstanding that are "not in the money" but, if exercised, could bring in additional proceeds of approximately \$1,178,579 to fund future working capital needs.
+On March 11, 2022, the Company closed a common share non-brokered private placement for gross proceeds of \$5 million.
 Further, should Roscan acquire additional properties then the Company may require additional capital to fund the acquisition and/or associated exploration activities on the new properties.